aaguilerav/space-filling-curves/README.md

 ## My contribution

-I've been getting into the computer programming behind creating these curves, and the results have been very surprising.
+I've been getting into the computer programming behind the creation of these curves, and the results have been very surprising.

 The first one I programmed is a very well known curve on the internet: